Introduction - new Denza Z

 Range, battery and charging

-The Denza Z uses a surprisingly modest 76kWh battery pack that uses LFP chemistry and BYD’s clever blade design.
-Although that’s a good deal smaller than the 122kWh pack that lives under the new Ferrari Luce or the 105kWh battery that powers the Porsche Taycan Turbo, it’s lighter and more durable thanks to its LFP construction.
+The Denza Z uses a surprisingly modest 76kWh battery pack that uses LFP chemistry and BYD’s clever Blade design.
+Although that’s a good deal smaller than the 122kWh pack that lives under the new Ferrari Luce or the 105kWh battery that powers the Porsche Taycan Turbo, that also makes it usefully lighter - which is always good when it comes to performance.

 As with other models in the BYD stable, the Z’s battery is integrated directly into the chassis rather than in a separate frame.
 This Cell-to-Body construction saves weight (no frame) and means that it can be packaged more efficiently.
 Which, in a low-slung sports car, is a pretty good thing to do.

 The snag?
 As you may have guessed, Flash Charging stations aren’t exactly on every street corner.
-That said, BYD intends to have around 300 BYD Flash Charging stations across the UK by the end of 2026, and some 3,000 across mainland Europe.
+That said, BYD intends to have around 300 BYD Flash Charging stations across the UK within the next year or two, and some 3,000 across mainland Europe.

 It’s also passed BYD’s borderline sadistic nail-penetration test with no thermal runaway after 500 fast-charge cycles.
 BYD also claims that the second-generation blade battery has a 2.5% reduction in capacity degradation versus the original Blade design.

-Oh, and it also comes with Vehicle to Load (V2L) as standard - just in case you want to use a supercar to power a set of hedge trimmers or a toaster.
+Oh, and the Denza Z also comes with Vehicle to Load (V2L) as standard - just in case you want to use a supercar to power a set of hedge trimmers or a toaster.

 Practicality and boot space

 Okay, no surprises here: the Z isn’t the most practical car in the world.
 The layout is what the car world calls 2+2, which loosely translates as ‘big enough for two front seat passengers and a couple of teddy bears behind’.
-Technically, there are four areas to sit (and four seat belts), and Denza claims the Z to be a ‘genuine four-seater’ but the rear pair are for emergency use only.
+Technically, you can seat four people legally, and Denza claims the Z to be a ‘genuine four-seater’ but I have to say that the rear pair are for emergency use only.
+Mind you, it is really useful to have the rear seats for extra luggage space so that you can chuck your bags back there rather than in the boot, when you want to.

 That said, the boot capacity is reasonable at 250 litres, and if you opt for the Coupe or the Racing, the rear seat backs fold down to free up 550 litres of space, which is plenty big enough for a couple of lazily packed overnight bags or even a set of golf clubs if that’s your thing.
 If you do need to carry anything more than a takeaway back, you can probably strike the soft-top Spider off your list because the boot only holds between 131 and 176 litres.